ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Security Considerations

-## Throttling does not prevent clients from issuing requests
+## Throttling does not prevent clients from issuing requests {#sec-throttling-does-not-prevent}

 This specification does not prevent clients to make over-quota requests.